Official Language: English

 The Federation of Saint Kitts and Nevis, located in the Leeward Islands, is a federal two-island state in the West Indies.
 It is the smallest sovereign state in the Americas, in both area and population.
 Carib Indians occupied the islands of the West Indies for hundreds of years before the British began settlement in 1623.
 In 1967, the island territory of Saint Christopher-Nevis-Anguilla became an associated state of the UK with full internal autonomy.

-Minister of Public Infrastructure, Post, Urban Development and Transport
+Minister of Public Infrastructure, Utilities, Posts, and Urban Development

 St. Kitts and Nevis is located in the Leeward’s Islands group in the eastern Caribbean.
 A channel of about 3.2 km in width separates the two islands.

 St Kitts and Nevis was originally settled by the Amerindians (Caribs) and by the British in 1623, who fought with the French for possession.
 The islands were finally ceded to Britain in 1783, and gained independence in 1983.